saksham-shah/bullet-wall/README.md

 Change log:

+6 October - v1.2.1 - Chaaaaarge!

+* NEW raging bull!
+* The bull charges at you at full speed, watch out!
+* All entities now leave footprints on the floor

 26 September - v1.2 - Power Up!

 * NEW Power Ups - Build a wall on the powerup to use it!